 Well they don’t do that here with Wealthy Affiliate, it stays the same from the first year you buy it until whatever year you decide to renew it.
 1, 5, 10, 50 years, it doesn’t matter.

-Here is a quick pricing comparison vs Godaddy and Namecheap:
+Here is a quick domain pricing comparison with Godaddy, Namecheap and Wealthy Affiliate:

-How to get the most from Site Domains:
+How to get the most from Wealthy Affiliate’s service: Site Domains:

 First I recommend you read the full article on Site Domains benefits.
 Then if you want, you will be able to join Wealthy Affiliate from that page there and begin to register your first domain name.